ossdhaval/mysite/source/while-coding/aws-developer-associate.md

         [
           "arn:aws:s3:::mybucket/*"
         ]
+        "Condition": {
+                  "NumericLessThanEquals": {"aws:MultiFactorAuthAge": "3600"}
         }
+      }
     ]
   ```
+  - condition is optional in a statement
 - initially, in any new AWS account, there are no users, no groups.
 But there are predefined policies.
 Like `AdministratorAccess`.
 - policies have permissions within them.
 Permissions are simply a list of actions/resources that are allowed or denied under that policy.
 - password policy is under account settings for admin/root user.
 So, this will not be available for normal users.
 But MFA, is available under User profile -> security credetials, so it should be available to all the users not just admin/root.